AvaloniaCommunity/Avalonia.FuncUI.Docs/src/controls/Border.md

 >
 > For Avalonia.FuncUI's DSL properties you can check [Border.fs]

-The Border controll allows you to decorate child controls
+The Border control allows you to decorate child controls

 ## Usage

 **Set Background**
-Avalonia.FuncUI has some overloads for you to take advantage on
+Avalonia.FuncUI has some overloads for you to take advantage of

 ```fsharp
 Border.create [